isomerpages/nlb-biblioasia/_oct-to-dec-2011/Imperial Anxieties: The Civilising Mission & Mui Tsai in the British Crown Colonies.md

 Lowrie, C. (2009). [_In service of empire: Domestic service and colonial mastery in Singapore and Darwin, 1890s to 1930s_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202846830)_._ University of Wollongong thesis collection.
 (Call no.: RSING 331.76164046095957 LOW)

 Miers, S. (1994).
 Mus Tsai through the eyes of the victim: Janet Lim’s story of bondage and escape.
-In M. Jaschok & S. Miers (Eds.), [_Women and Chinese patriarchy: Submission, servitude, and escape_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7193205) (pp. 108—121).
+In M. Jaschok &amp; S. Miers (Eds.), [_Women and Chinese patriarchy: Submission, servitude, and escape_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7193205) (pp. 108—121).
 Hong Kong: Hong Kong University Press.
 (Call no.: R 305.420951 WOM)

 Ong, A. (2006).
 A biocartography: Maids, neoslavery and NGOs.
 In [_Neoliberalism as exception: Mutations in citizenship and sovereignty_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12791391) (pp. 195—218).
 Durham, N.C.: Duke University Press.
 (Call no.: R 323.601 ONG)